sciZer0/7/v/README.md

 <h1>CONCLUSION</h1>

-As mentioned above, actually, in the industry, there are even many more fundamental problems than described here, and each blockchain existing in 2023 is fundamentally unable to solve these fundamental problems.
+As mentioned above, actually, in the industry, there are even many more fundamental problems than described here, and each blockchain existing in 2023 is fundamentally unable to solve the fundamental problems.

 All these fumdamental problems can be solved only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.